sprout2000/elephicon/README.md

   };
 ```

-3. And add an entry for the language to `src/createMenu.ts`.
+3. And add entries for the language to `src/createMenu.ts`.

 ```diff
   const localeList = [